PersiaML/tutorials/src/training-context/index.md

 # Training Context
-PERSIA training context is a configurable context that help you to set the corresponding embedding training configuration.PERSIA support both gpu nn_worker and cpu nn_worker.Different type of nn_worker may not support the same feature.Usually the gpu nn_worker will do will perform than the cpu nn_worker.
+PERSIA training context is a configurable context that help you to set the corresponding embedding training configuration.
+PERSIA support both gpu nn_worker and cpu nn_worker.Different type of nn_worker may not support the same feature.Usually the gpu nn_worker will do will perform than the cpu nn_worker.

 We will introduce several configurations that may help you to configure your task while using PERSIA in training job.